Gotmished/holbertonschool-validation/module3_task3/README.md

-# Module 3: Introduction to DevOps: Automate Everything
+# Module 3: An Introduction To DevOps
-to Focus on What Really Matters

 ## Learning Objectives